Design a kitchen in contemporary style with AI

 • Pairing cool-toned grays with warm brass — pick a temperature and commit.

-Lighting is what separates a real contemporary kitchen from a furniture-store imitation.
+Lighting affects how a contemporary direction reads in the kitchen.
 A sculptural oversized pendant as the hero.
 Layered table and floor lamps with bronze or brass bases.
 Dimmers on everything.

 Contemporary vs. Modern